athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 If you chose **A.** stick with the editor your currently using.
 If you chose **B.** try `Atom` or `VS Code`.
 Continue reading to find out why!

 A Text Editor is one of a developer's primary tools because we spend most of our work life inside of it.
-Given the time we work with our Text Editors, there is something to be said for the satisfaction we derive from using it.
+Given the time we spend in our Text Editor there is something to be said for the satisfaction we derive from using it and its impact on our productivity.

 Over time, this satisfaction grows and we begin to associate the qualities of the developer with the editor itself.
 It becomes a [zero sum game](https://www.merriam-webster.com/dictionary/zero-sum%20game).

-There are some obvious problems with this mentality and it begins with the fact that tools are tools.
-They either help us be productive, or they don't.
+There are some problems with this mentality and it begins with the fact that tools are tools.
+They either facilitate productivity, or they don't.
 Further, the productivity one human gains from a tool, the satisfaction as we called it earlier, is likely going to be different from the next person.
 You do you.

-Knowing this, let's put the cards on the table and review the qualities that allow me to feel satisfied with the Text Editor I choose.
-I alluded to this earlier, but for me it's mainly how productive I can be in my tool of choice.
-How I define productivity is by the `startup cost` and `utility` of the editor itself.
-What do each of these mean to me?
+Knowing this, here's how I define productivity: low `startup cost` + the `utility` of the editor itself.
+Here's what I mean by this:

 `Startup cost` is about whether or not I can use the editor regardless of my operating system and how much configuration I need to get it going on a new development environment.

 `Utlity` is performance and customizability of the Editor.
-For performance, I mean that when I do things like search, open large files or use plugins the editor does not eat all of my system resources and grind to a halt.
-This would be intrusive to my workflow.
-When it comes to customization, I like it when I can configure my editor easily with languages and tool chains I already know.
+For performance, what I mean is that when I do things like search, open large files or use plugins that are supposed to make me more productive, but I have to literally stop what I am doing and wait for the editor sort itself out, this is no bueno.

-As you may have gathered, my definition of satisfaction has led me to prefer a spartan editor environment.
-Yet, this is not always how I felt.
-I only realized this was how I liked to work when I saw truly productive developers operate in environments devoid of frills.
+Then there is customization.
+This is a worthwhile optimization which, to me, means I can add features to the editor to improve my workflow.
+It also helps when I can do this with languages and tool chains I already know.

-All of this is to say that this is my preference.
-This preference is one I have built through years of experimentation and questioning my workflow.
-If you have been developing for a while, you will also go through this learning process.
-This is a beautiful part of the journey because it really is about you, your likes and dislikes and how far you want to go.
+All of this is to say that these are my preferences that I have built through years of experimentation.
+If you have been developing for a while, you will have likely gone through a similar process.
+But let's go back to the original question of "which text editor to choose?".

-And now we're back to the original question about which editor you should use.
-I said earlier that if you're experience, go with the editor you already know.
-If you are a new programmer and don't have deep roots with any particular editor, choose `Atom` or `VS Code`.

-My rationale?
-All of these editors are easy to use, work on all operating systems, have active and easy to access communities and support all the modern Clojure tooling one could ever want.
-But there is also a more significant reason.
-I have learned that when learning something you should focus on learning that one thing.
+As I said earlier, if you're an experienced developer, go with the editor you know.
+If you are a new programmer and don't have deep ties to any particular editor, choose `Atom` or `VS Code`.
+The reason for this recommendation is because these editors are easy to use, work on all operating systems, have active and easy to access communities and support all the modern Clojure tooling one could ever want.

-Choosing editors like Emacs, Vim, or Intellij mean you are going to spend more time learning and configuring the editors than programming.
-It's going to get in the way of the learning journey.
-So do yourself a favour and focus on learning Clojure.
-You can always try the other editors when you develop some sensibilities around the workflow you want to pursue.
-But that is more of an optimization strategy than a tactic which will enable you to improve the learning process.
+Im comparison, if you choose an editor like Emacs, Vim, or Intellij you are going to spend more time learning and configuring the editors than learning Clojure.
+You can always try these editors when you feel more accomplished with Clojure and want to optimize your workflow.
+But at least when you get to this point you will have a frame of reference.

 Knowing this, lets move onto how I setup Atom for my development workflow.